hth313/ladybug/doc/introduction.rst

 * *Extend your HP-41*, W Mier-Jedrzejowicz, 1985.

 As always, learning by doing tends to work best.
-Put fresh batteries into your HP-41 and put it to work, it is a great tool, despite being some 30+ years old.
+Insert fresh batteries into your HP-41 and put it to work, it is a great tool, despite being some 30+ years old.

 Integer mode